top of page

 Kunda, G. (2006).
 Engineering culture: Control and commitment in a high-tech corporation.
 Philadelphia: Temple University Press.

 Mears, A. (2011).
 Pricing Beauty: The Making of a Fashion Model.
-Ukraine: University of California Press.
+University of California Press.

 Orr, J. E. (1996).
 Talking about machines: An ethnography of a modern job.
 Cornell University Press.